Monisha-RK10/-Hybrid-Detection-and-Segmentation-of-TinyTraffic-Lights-with-YOLOv8-and-SAM/training_&_inference_scripts/README.md

 ---

 ### `inference_and_export_sam.py`
-Similar to above but only for visualization
+Similar to above, but only for visualization